ssoelvsten/slides/GUIDELINES.md

 # Guidelines on Public Speaking

-The notes below are based on courses on I have taken on public speaking and conversationsI have had about the topic.
+The notes below are based on courses I have taken on public speaking and conversations I have had about the topic.
 You may notice, that these notes are contradictory - this is due to different schools of thought.
 I will leave it up to you to make up your own mind; but, please do not take that as an excuse to find the "school of thought" that reinforces your current *bad habits*.